|Publication of results|

 - Your marks and grades are awarded by reference to predetermined criteria rather than by reference to the performance of other students in your course.
 Criteria and standards are explicit and open to debate in terms of their rigour, consistency and application.

 - Most assessment is marked by your lecturer and then considered as a whole by the faculty or school concerned.

 There are seven numerical grades with a grade of "7" the highest possible and the grades of "1", "2" and "3" are failing grades.
-The numerical grades are explained in Appendix A - Grading system in the Assessment Policy, within the Handbook of University Policies and Procedures.
+The numerical grades are explained in PPL 3.10.07 Grading System - Procedures

 Note: If you are awarded a "3" in a prerequisite course, you must check the program rules, which are available online on the Programs and Courses website, or approach your faculty administrative staff regarding your progression in the program.
 In some cases, with approval from the executive dean, you may be permitted to progress to the next stage of your studies.
 However, you will still be required to repeat any course completed at a grade of "3" or below in order to obtain credit for that course.